The Instance Operator

 You notice we create MeshInstanceData for each viewer – this is because once we use our MeshInstanceData, it is unavailable for use again in another viewer, so we duplicate the object and pass it to each viewer.

-With this, we should be able to instance nodes in the scene.
+With this, we are able to instance nodes in the scene.